bruceravel/demeter/documentation/Athena/analysis/lr.rst

    inappropriate for highly disordered materials.

 #.
 Although this analysis is often referred to in the literature as
-   “model independent analysis”, that is as much a shortcoming as an advantage.
+   :quoted:`model independent analysis`, that is as much a shortcoming as an advantage.
 The technique can be used to measure changes in structural cumulants, but cannot be used to measure absolute values of those cumulants.